Hyperspace Search

 For Hybrid search that combines accurate KNN (brute force) with metadata filtering, Hyperspace uses the pre-filtering approach.
 In this approach, documents are first filtered using lexical search.
 Vector similarity is then calculated only for documents that pass this initial filtering.
 For KNN, this approach optimizes the query latency without reducing its recall.

-Pre-Filtering with KNNPost-Filtering with KNN
+Pre-Filtering with KNN

 Controlled No. Results